Breast Enlargement (Augmentation Mammoplasty)

 Q: Will the procedure be covered by my insurance plan or is it considered cosmetic?

-A: The answer depends upon several factors including your insurance plan, weight, symptoms, and breast size.
+A: The answer depends upon several factors including your particular insurance plan, weight, symptoms, breast size and anticipated amount of tissue to be removed.
 Common issues insurance companies look for are neck, back, and shoulder pain, skin irritation, and failure to respond to non-operative treatments such as physical therapy.

 Male Breast Reduction (Treatment of Gynecomastia)